 We hold the same high standards that we have with their food when it comes to “spoiling” our pups with treats.
 Our dogs are rewarded with treats in moderation, keeping in mind that treats should represent ten percent or less of a dog’s daily food intake.

-Natural Chews: As an added treat, our dogs periodically get natural chews such as bully sticks, etc, from trustworthy sources who responsibly raise their animals under the same organic standards we value from Whole Foods.
+Natural Chews: As an added treat, our dogs periodically get natural chews such as bully sticks, antlers etc, from trustworthy sources who responsibly raise their animals under the high standards we value.
 We have a local pet supply business to help us choose our natural chews.

 We often get asked what we feed our pack.
 This section of the blog is to share with you what, when, and how we feed our pack in order to maintain optimal health.
 Click on the links below, or use the drop-down menu on the “Nutrition” menu tab to access the components of our pack’s diet: